 Green Turtle

-The Green turtles name comes from the color of their fat and not their shell despite the common belief.
+The Green turtle’s name comes from the color of their fat and not their shell, despite the common belief.

 The green turtle is the second largest after the leatherback.
 They can weight up to 225 kg and reach 1.2 m in length.
+Green turtles are able to hold their breath for hours at a time.

 Green Turtles are very common in Zanzibar.
 They are used to seeing divers and will not run away if you happen to get closer of a better shot.